Watersports in Mauritius

 The circle of reef that protects the island creates calm lagoons that are ideal for paddleboarding and kayaking, especially along the east coast.
 If you’re new to sea kayaking, you can take a guided tour along the coastline, stopping to snorkel or explore deserted coves along the way.

-If you head towards Le Morne on the southwest coast, you’ll find the sea more exposed, making it an ideal surfing spot.
+If you head toward Le Morne on the southwest coast, you’ll find the sea more exposed, making it an ideal surfing spot.
 For experienced surfers, it’s also possible to take a boat out to one of the exposed reef breaks.
 Visit between June and early September and you’ll see professional surfers attracted by the large swells.

 This period is also the best time for kitesurfing, although it’s possible to try it year-round.
 Often considered one of the best destinations in the world for kitesurfing, you can learn on the north, east or south coasts.
 You’ll need to dedicate a few days to learning the basics before you can really zip across the water, but there are plenty of experienced instructors and courses available.